 - Opt for the second-best deal to stay a step ahead of the madness.
 “A few years ago, my husband needed a new iPad and we decided to brave the Black Friday crowds,” says Slickdeals’ Conway.
 “We went to two different Target locations, both of which were sold out on the specific product, even though we were there within an hour of the sale start time.
-We ended up purchasing the iPad at Best Buy, which had it listed for about five dollars more, but had more inventory available.
+We ended up purchasing the iPad at Best Buy, which had it listed for about $5 more, but had more inventory available.
 It was still a great deal and easier to access.”

 - Don’t get duped.
 It’s easy to get caught up in the shopping frenzy.
 Watch out for derivative products that are cheaper versions of the real thing, Palmer warns.
 “The cheaper items might be missing key features,” she says.

 - Go digital.
 Even though you’re not shopping online, embracing technology can help you save.
 “Sign up for email alerts from your favorite retailers and follow them on Facebook and Instagram for exclusive offers,” says Freeman.
-Last year, for example, Walmart promoted hourly manager specials to their Facebook fans, points out Andrea Woroch, a consumer and money saving expert.
+Last year, for example, Walmart promoted hourly manager specials to its Facebook fans, points out Andrea Woroch, a consumer and money saving expert.

 - Rely on your phone.
 Cash-back apps like eBates and Retailmenot can help you maximize your savings while you spend.
 Freeman also recommends keeping your phone on hand to quickly search price comparisons in real time.